Differentially Private Bootstrap: New Privacy Analysis and Inference Strategies: Privacy analysis of bootstrap resampling

-\paragraph{Example: DP bootstrap using the Gaussian mechanism} We analyze the DP bootstrap using the Gaussian mechanism to illustrate the results in Theorem \ref{thm:fdp_single_boot}.
-In Figure \ref{fig:mix_gdp1}, we assume that the Gaussian mechanism $\cM$ satisfies 1-GDP, then the DP bootstrap mechanism $\cM\circ\mathtt{boot}$ satisfies $f_{\cM\circ\mathtt{boot}}$-DP where $f_{\cM\circ\mathtt{boot}}$ shown as the dashed curve is our lower bound of all tradeoff functions $T_{\cM\circ \mathtt{boot}(D_1), \cM\circ \mathtt{boot}(D_2)}$ where $D_1\simeq D_2$.
-We also show the tradeoff functions from specific neighboring dataset pairs in Figure \ref{fig:mix_gdp1} to illustrate some misuses in existing literature: 1) the bootstrap cannot be used for free with the same privacy guarantee, i.e., $\cM\circ\mathtt{boot}$ no longer satisfies $1$-GDP, as opposed to the privacy analysis by \citet{brawner2018bootstrap}; 2) the DP bootstrap cannot be correctly analyzed using the privacy loss distribution (PLD) method as in \citep{koskela2020computing}.
-Details of this example are in the Supplement Section \ref{sec:append_dpboostrap_gaussian}.
+\paragraph{Example: DP bootstrap using the Gaussian mechanism} In Figure \ref{fig:mix_gdp1}a, we show that if $\cM$ satisfies 1-GDP, then the DP bootstrap mechanism $\cM\circ\mathtt{boot}$ satisfies $f_{\cM\circ\mathtt{boot}}$-DP where $f_{\cM\circ\mathtt{boot}}$, shown as the solid opaque curve, is our lower bound of all tradeoff functions $T_{\cM\circ \mathtt{boot}(D_1), \cM\circ \mathtt{boot}(D_2)}$ when $D_1\simeq D_2$.
+We also show the tradeoff functions from specific neighboring dataset pairs in Figure \ref{fig:mix_gdp1}a {(transparent curves)} to illustrate misuses in the existing literature: 1) bootstrap cannot be used for free with the same privacy guarantee, i.e., $\cM\circ\mathtt{boot}$ no longer satisfies $1$-GDP, as opposed to \citet{brawner2018bootstrap}; 2) DP bootstrap cannot be analyzed using the privacy loss distribution (PLD) method as in \citet{koskela2020computing}.
+Details of this example are in Appendix \ref{sec:append_dpboostrap_gaussian}.